LPAndersson/SIML/docs/02-bayesian.md

 1\text{ if } \theta\neq \delta(x).
 \end{cases}
 $$
 <p>We would like to choose $\delta$ such that the loss is as small as possible.
-However, the loss depends on both the data $x$ and the parameter $\theta$ and thus comparison between different decisions becomes complicated.
+However, the loss depends on both the data $x$ and the parameter $\theta$ and thus a comparison between different decisions becomes complicated.
 Instead we calculate the *risk* associated with a particular decision.</p>
 \BeginKnitrBlock{note}<div class="note">The risk is defined as
 $$
 R(\theta,\delta) = E_\theta\left[ l(\theta,\delta(X)) \right].